lechab/newstatpress/README.md

 ## 0.9.7

 User interface changes:
-- [x] Added New option in Overview Tab : overview stats calculation method (global distinct ip OR sum of each day)
+- [x] Added New option in Overview Tab : overview stats calculation method (global distinct ip OR sum of each day) (Note: online for month at the moment)
-- [x] Added New options in General Tab : capabilities of some menus
+- [x] Added New options in General Tab : add capabilities selection to display menus, options menu need to be administrator by default
 - [x] Added New information 'Visitors RSS Feeds' in Overview page
+- [ ] Updated Locale fr_FR, it_IT

 Core changes:
 - [x] Updated OS definition
 - [x] Updated Browser definition
+- [ ] Fixed '3 months Purge' issue

 ## 0.9.6